Latest Solana Name Service (SNS) News Update

 TLDR

-1. Unruggable Hardware Wallet Integration (Q2 2026) – Deep native integration of .sol domains into a Solana-native hardware wallet for enhanced security.
+1. Unruggable Hardware Wallet Integration (Q2 2026) – Deep native integration of .sol domains into a Solana-native hardware wallet for secure identity management.

 Deep Dive